-Note: This was written in 2021.
+Note: This was originally written in 2021.
 Since that time, Public Mobile has changed their rewards program to a points system, and other little bits have taken place in regards to the competition (like Rogers buying Shaw).
 While I updated a few areas below, keep in mind that constant changes will result in increased inaccuracies as time goes by.
 I strongly suggest you double-check anything important to you on the PM/Rogers/Bell/etc websites.

 Let’s start with the referral bit and then move on to why I decided to move to Public Mobile as opposed to the competition.